RobertDober/diggy_methods/README.md

 ### Context: `Diggy` function

-An extension to the Kernel as an alias to `Lab42::DiggyMethods.new`
+An extension to the Kernel as an alias for `Lab42::DiggyMethods.new`

 Given
 ```ruby